federicotoffano/SMMR/Readme.txt

 "Efficient Exact Computation of Setwise Minimax Regret forInteractive Preference Elicitation" (AAMAS 2021).
 Authors: Federico Toffano, Paolo Viappiani, and Nic Wilson.

-The file TestRandom.py runs experiments with the settings used for of Table 1, Table 2, Table 3, Table 4 and Figure 3.
+The file TestRandom.py runs experiments with the settings used for the results shown in Table 1, Table 2, Table 3, Table 4 and Figure 3.
 The datasets are randomly generated at each execution.

-The file TestRandom.txt runs experiments with the settings used for of Table 5.
+The file TestRandom.txt runs experiments with the settings used for the results shown in Table 5.
 The datasets used are stored in the folder "dataset" and briefly described in the paper.

 Software requirements: